The Royal Apartments

 The permanent exhibition features the Swedish Order of Knights, also displaying select objects used in Order related ceremonies.

-Top image: Karl XI's Gallery in the State Apartments.
+Top image: Karl XI's Gallery in the State Apartments was modelled on the Hall of Mirrors at Versailles.
 Photo: Alexis Daflos/Royalpalaces.se